gnoonandev/European-UCITS-Summit/README.md

         On the right side of the navigation bar, it provides links to the Ticket, Speaker, Schedule and Venue pages, which open new tabs to keep the user on the landing page if clicked
     </li>
     <li> The navigation menu clearly tells the user the name of the event and makes the different sections easy to navigate </li>
-    <li> The Navigation menu emphasises the ticket page for the user with a border </li>
 </ul>

 <img src="./assets/read images/heroimage.jpg" >